DerStimmler/StromGedacht.NET/README.md

 var state = await client.NowAsync("70173");
 ```

+If the api returns an error, this method returns `null`.
+This could happen if the zip code is invalid / not supported.

 ### Get states for time period

 You can fetch all states of a region for a specific time period by calling the `States`